WVUHPC/Modern-Fortran/_episodes/20-Parallel-Programming.md

 Using directives instead of extending the language offers several advantages:

   * The original source code continues to be valid for those compilers that do know about OpenMP or OpenACC, there is no need to fork the code.
-If you stay at the level of directives, the code will continue to work without the parallelization.
+If you stay at the level of directives, the code will continue to work without parallelization.

-  * The directives provides a very high level abstraction for parallelism.
+  * The directives provide a very high-level abstraction for parallelism.
 Other solutions involve deep knowledge about the architecture where the code will run reducing the portability to other systems.
-Architectures evolve over time and hardware specifics will become a burden for maintainers of the code when it need to be adapted to newer technologies.
+Architectures evolve over time and hardware specifics will become a burden for maintainers of the code when it needs to be adapted to newer technologies.

   * The parallelization effort can be done step by step.
 There is no need to start from scratch planning important rewrites of large portions of the code with will come with more bugs and development costs.

-An alternative to OpenMP could be pthreads, and alternative to OpenACC could be CUDA.
+An alternative to OpenMP could be pthreads, and an alternative to OpenACC could be CUDA.
 Both alternatives suffer from the items mentioned above.

 Despite of the similarities at this point, OpenMP and OpenACC were created targeting very different architectures.
-The idea being that eventually both will converge into a more general solution.
+The idea is that eventually, both will converge into a more general solution.
 We will now discuss each approach separately, at the end of this discussion we will talk about the efforts to converge both approaches.

-## MPI

 {% include links.md %}